 FINRA Foundation Military Spouse Fellow Profiles

-"Every time you move, you feel like you have to go down a rung on the ladder.
-I always struggled with having portable job skills and the FINRA Foundation Military Spouse Fellowship provided me with those skills."
+"Every time we moved, I felt like I’d have to go down a rung on the ladder.
+I struggled to find work that would advance my career.
+The FINRA Foundation Military Spouse Fellowship provided me with a valuable, portable credential."

 While in graduate school, Katie anticipated a life of academia but when military life took over, her career took many a turn.
 "Every time we moved, I felt like I'd have to go down a rung on the ladder.
 I struggled to find work that would advance my career.
 The FINRA Foundation Military Spouse Fellowship provided me with a valuable, portable credential."
 As military life would have it, Katie's career moves have offered a variety of experiences: academic counselor, college instructor and administrator, relocation assistant at an overseas Family Service Center, and dance and yoga instructor.

 In early 2007, Katie was working at a Military Saves event at the Pentagon, where she met representatives from FINRA and NMFA who told her about the fellowship.
 She applied for and received the fellowship later that year.
 At that time she was the project coordinator for BBB Military Line, a grant-funded program at the Council of Better Business Bureaus that provides consumer education and advocacy for servicemembers and their families.
 There she developed course curricula and materials on financial education and consumer awareness for teens and adults to be used by BBB trainers at military bases throughout the US.
 "I thought [the Military Spouse Fellowship Program] would augment my knowledge and give me a leg up in developing new curricula.
 The certification certainly gives me more credibility."